This site uses cookies. View our Cookie Policy to learn more about how and why.

 WORKING TO RECOVER ENDANGERED SPECIES AROUND THE WORLD

-The Seattle Aquarium’s species recovery program puts our expertise in animal welfare, research, field conservation, ocean policy and social change to work to save species from extinction.
+The Seattle Aquarium’s species recovery program puts our expertise in animal welfare, research, field conservation, ocean policy and social change to work to help species facing extinction.
 Sometimes species need direct assistance to recover from human impacts, in addition to resource management and protected areas.
-Together with dozens of partners, we’re helping to recover endangered species—both here at home and around the world—in two ways:
+Together with dozens of partners, we’re helping to recover endangered species—both here at home and across the world—in two ways:

-• Reintroduction and reinforcement—or in other words, breeding, rearing and releasing endangered species to reestablish wild populations.
+• Reintroduction—in other words, breeding, rearing and releasing endangered species to reestablish wild populations.

 • Participation in the International Union for Conservation of Nature (IUCN) Species Survival Commission specialist groups and government-led efforts to advance integrated conservation planning and action worldwide.